 SAVAC keeps an open door policy for mentorship.
 SAVAC staff are equipped to provide guidance, develop goals and share skills, knowledge and expertise with the artists of colour working in a visual and media arts including: photography, video production, sculpture, painting, animation, digital media, performance amongst others.
 We attempt to meet our communities’ needs by connecting artists with individuals or institutions that will benefit them.
 SAVAC staff are more than happy to talk through any barriers that artists of colour are facing.

-Portfolio review is a great opportunity to meet other artists from the SAVAC community in a relaxed, supportive environment.
-Four selected artists have the opportunity to present their work during the portfolio review session to mid-career artists and curators.
+Portfolio review is a great opportunity to meet other artists from the SAVAC community in an informal, relaxed, and supportive environment.
+Every year, selected artists have the opportunity to present their work during the portfolio review session to mid-career artists and curators.
 The facilitators engage with the artists, ask questions and give specific feedback on the work presented.
 Geared to emerging and established artists alike, this program aims to catalyze an open discussion on areas of interest to individual artists, including feedback on past/future projects, suggestions for how to connect with audiences, recommendations for trajectories to explore and advice on to how to install the work in various contexts.

 “My time spent learning from the staff and other members at SAVAC was instrumental to the development of my artistic practice.
 As an artist from the Pakistani diaspora who received only a western education in Art History, it was very difficult for me to find relevant examples of contemporary artists working in the same themes that I was engaging with.
 SAVAC was able to provide me with resources that were not available to me though my BFA.
 With their programming, archives, portfolio reviews, and general support, I was able to discover other artists also engaging in themes related to diaspora, migration, gender, labour and much more, that directly informs the artwork I am making now.”